All Episodes

 I don't think that's the case.

-The fact they're out there trying to tell people that he won't accept defeat no matter what, is again another attempt to taint the guy.
+The fact they're out there trying to tell people that he won't accept defeat no matter what is, again, another attempt to taint the guy.

 It's Hillary Clinton who is tainted.

-It's the Democrats who are tainted, and by virtue of historical experience, I can say that.
+And by virtue of historical experience, I can say that.

-And it's gonna be big.
+And it's going to be big.

-It'll take a different form or direction depending on whether he wins or loses, but it is going to happen.
+Whether he wins or loses, it'll take a different form or direction depending on whether he wins or loses, but it is going to happen.

-But I can't have time at the moment to explain it to you, so have to wait, I guess.
+But I didn't have time at the moment to explain it to you.

 It's the fastest three hours in media, and there's only one left today, folks, one hour left.